You’ve probably got some questions about me, or you wouldn’t be reading this.

 My name is Andrew Shackleton.
 And I’m not related to the famous explorer.
 Unlike Sir Ernest, I’ve stayed local and know the area like the back of my hand, which is a great asset for a Realtor to have.

 In real estate, competency is a combination of experience and education.
 I know houses inside and out.
-The BA helps with the really important legal stuff like contracts.
-It’s my 6th year with Wolle Realty.
-It’s a great brokerage.
-2019 ended with another Master Sales award.
+And a BA helps with important legal stuff like writing and reading contracts.
+It’s my 7th year with Wolle Realty, a great brokerage to work for.

 But you want more than competent don’t you?
 You want exceptional.
 That isn’t easy.
-It requires really listening to your needs, going over and above on service, and being meticulous with research, planning and paperwork.
+It requires really listening to your needs, going over and above on service, having a really keen eye, and being meticulous with research, planning and paperwork.

 Is this just marketing hype?
 Or do I deliver the goods?
 Read my reviews and see for yourself.